 - Review of systems

-In general, most patients with spondylolysis and low-grade spondylolisthesis have unremarkable physical examinations.
-Those with high-grade spondylolisthesis may have more concerning findings.
+Many patients with spondylolysis and low-grade spondylolisthesis have unremarkable physical examinations.

 Range of motion

-- Normative neurologic exam is expected with spondylolysis and low-grade spondylolisthesis, whereas radicular symptoms and bladder or bowel dysfunction may be noted with high-grade spondylolisthesis.
+- Radicular symptoms and bladder or bowel dysfunction may be present with high-grade spondylolisthesis.

-- Straight-leg raise test may reveal nerve root irritation.
+- Straight-leg raise test may reveal nerve root irritation in high-grade spondylolisthesis.

 |Anterior-posterior||Standing flexion/extension films assess alignment and dynamic anterior-posterior instability.|